Katikistan/cheri-baremetal-lab/README.md

 This repository contains minimal CHERI-RISCV32 assembly programs along with a build system for running and debugging them on a bare-metal QEMU.
 Inteded for experimenting with CHERI's capability model.

 ## Setup
-To build and run programs, you will need the CHERI toolchain provided via [cheribuild](https://github.com/CTSRD-CHERI/cheribuild):
+To build and run programs, you will need the CHERI toolchain provided via [cheribuild](https://github.com/CTSRD-CHERI/cheribuild)

-We make use of the cheri qemu, llvm and gdb implementations.
+We make use of the Cheri qemu, llvm and gdb implementations.
 Follow instructions on cheribuild README.
 The following commnands was used to build the needed tools:
 ```bash
 ./cheribuild.py qemu
 ./cheribuild.py llvm